yvien226/yvien226.github.io/index.md

 ### Machine Learning
 * * *
-Data Science/Machine Learning projects that I tackled using Python.
-Click on the [LINK] to view it.
+Data Science/Machine Learning projects that I tackled using Python/R. Click on the [LINK] to view it.
 * **Kaggle Projects:**
   1. **Recruit Restaurant Forecasting Vistor:**  [[LINK]](https://github.com/yvien226/Useful-Python-Scripts/tree/master/Kaggle/Recruit%20Restaurant%20Visitor%20Forecasting) I was given 3-5 days to work on this case study and the goal is to predict the number of visitors of each restaurants in Japan for future dates.
-The link contains data analysis and prediction scripts.
+The link contains data analysis and prediction scripts written in Python.

 ### Data Visualisation
 * * *